- Physics Program Director / Physics Faculty at the Department

-My research interests concentrate on the study of physical and chemical properties of Earth and other planetary interiors.
-I specially study the plastic deformation and phase transitions of materials at high pressure and temperature using the laser-heated diamond-anvil cell combined with synchrotron X-ray diffraction.
+My research interests concentrate on the study of physical and chemical properties of Earth and other planetary interiors minerals.
+I study the plastic deformation and phase transitions of materials at high pressure and temperature using the laser-heated diamond-anvil cell combined with synchrotron X-ray diffraction.

 The Earth mantle and inner core are submitted to large scale movements of solid materials.
 The physical process allowing the flow of solid materials is connected to plastic properties and, in particular, dislocations.
 It is the source of seismic wave velocities anisotropy.
 However, the deformation mechanisms of deep Earth minerals are poorly understood.
 The study of the plastic properties of these minerals is therefore critical for understanding deformation and dynamical behavior within the earth.